Meghana-164/Student_supportChatBot/README.md

 ├── UI.py                 # Streamlit frontend
 ├── requirements.txt      # Required dependencies with versions
 └── README.md             # You're reading this file
+└── Studentsupport.ipnb   # Just for reference (not used for running,standard version is the main_logic.py file )
 ```

 ---